redox-os/book/src/configuration-settings.md

 make CONFIG_NAME=demo qemu
 ```

 Overriding the settings in this way is only temporary.
-Also, if you are using [Podman Build](./podman-build.md), some settings may be ignored, so you are best to use [.config](#config).
+Also, if you are using the [Podman Build](./podman-build.md), some settings may be ignored, so you are best to use [.config](#config).

 ### Architecture Names